Check out our list of the best authors like W.E.B. Griffin. If you’re looking for a military epic or spy thriller to read, they’re sure to have one.

 6. David Downing, 1946 -

-David Downing is an English author who publishes crime fiction thrillers and non-fiction works.
-After growing up in London, he attended the University of Sussex, earning a bachelor’s in Afro-Asian Studies.
-He then traveled through Asia, Europe, and South America.
-Before writing, he worked for Let It Rockmagazine.
-This experience in music led to his first book, a non-fiction work entitled Future Rock, which he published in 1975.
+David Downing is an English author who publishes both crime fiction thrillers and non-fiction works.
+After growing up in London and attending the University of Sussex, where he earned a bachelor’s degree in Afro-Asian Studies, he traveled extensively through Asia, Europe, and South America before beginning his writing career.

-The John Russell novels were his first series, starting with Zoo Station* in 2007.
-These books are set in World War II Berlin, and he has seven.
-In 2013, Downing introduced theJack McColl series, starting with Jack of Spies, and these books are set in the World War I era.
-Because of his work, he has contributed significantly to the studies of both of these wars.
-He has also writtenThe Moscow Option**, a counterfactual history of World War II.
-You also enjoy these authors like Fredrick Forsyth).
+The John Russell novels were his first series, starting with Zoo Station in 2007.
+These books are set in World War II Berlin, and he has written seven in the series.
+In 2013, Downing introduced the Jack McColl series, starting with Jack of Spies, set in the World War I era.

 “A woman in a fur coat emerged from the shop with two pedigree schausers in tow.
-Both had enamel swastikas fastened to their collars, and Russell wondered if they had pictures of the Fuehrer pinned up in their kennels.
+Both had enamel swastikas fastened to their collars, and Russell wondered if they had pictures of the Fuehrer pinned up in their kennels.”

 David Downing, Zoo Station